Posted by January 26-28, 2012 | August 6, 2015

 Talia Al Ghul did not forget to drink her glass of crazy

 Lancing through this issue like an angry red laser is the absolute lunacy of Talia Al Ghul.
-She is the prime mover of all that things that happen here: The wild attacks of the Man-bats; the international kidnapping and invasion, and, most of all, Damian.`
+She is the prime mover of all the things that happen here: The wild attacks of the Man-Bats; the international kidnapping and invasion, and, most of all, Damian.

 I was reading an issue of Hush before I read this and Joe Kubert can hold his own against Jim Lee.
 Lee has the better lineart but Kubert has the superior layouts.
 Comics will never be extinct with artists like these.

 This issue is beautiful and absolutely worth it but I'm a bit vague on the ending.
 Did Talia just blow up her own submarine?
 She's out-and-out crazy.